translate/pootle/docs/features/authentication.rst

 LDAP authentication
 -------------------

-The different elements of the LDAP configuration are defined in your :file:`settings/51-ldap.conf` and :file:`settings/50-project.conf` files.
+LDAP configuration can be enabled by appending the ``'pootle.auth.ldap_backend.LdapBackend'`` to the list of :setting:`AUTHENTICATION_BACKENDS`.
+The settings page lists all the :ref:`configuration keys available for LDAP <settings#ldap>`.

-Although most of it is explained in the settings files, below is a brief example of a working configuration.
+Below a brief example of a working configuration is showcased.

 The mail addresses are *john.doe@website.org*, the LDAP server is *your.ldapserver.org*.
 In this case, we need a specific user account to search